Civil War Letter & Tintype

 I've got a letter that my great-grandfather wrote on the 23rd of May, 1865.
 He was at a speech that was being given by Major General O.B.
 Willcox.

 Well, that date was the first day of the Grand Review in the Civil War.
 And the Grand Review was a two-day celebration in... that was celebrating the Union victory.

 It was held in Washington, DC, and the two major Union armies were in attendance.
 General Meade's army of 80,000 and General Sherman's army fresh from their march across Georgia marched 65,000 soldiers on parade.

 The letter is written in German by your ancestor about the Grand Review that was held in Washington.

-He wrote the letter in German, but if you notice when he signed his name and his regiment, that's in English.
+He wrote the letter in German, but if you notice, when he signed his regiment, that's in English.
 Because the postman wouldn't be able to read the German.
 And what about the image that you brought?